tim-cpb/US-Frontend-Candidate-Lab/README.md

 ## Processes

 I've documented my process along the way.
+With git I normally use a feature branching approach, merging branches with --no-ff (no fast forwarding) to maintain the feature branch existence.
+This is specifically useful when visually reviewing the project commit history with a tool similar to [SourceTree][http://sourcetreeapp.com/].
+Additionally I will set up dev and staging tracking branches with master/production.
+This apporach is similar to the workflow explained [here][http://nvie.com/posts/a-successful-git-branching-model/].

+Note that I utilize SourceTree only for visually viewing historical commits/branches.
+I utilize the command line as much as possible.

+For this project I've kept commits within master.
 Lets get started.

 1. Discovery
   * Looking through the PSD and code to come up with my approach